tsgouros/demo-graphic/README.md

 The "make" command will only rebuild programs it perceives to have changed since the last time you built them.
-In this case, since what has changed is something outside the demo-graphic realm, you might have to go edit some of the files to let make know they need to be rebuilt.
+In this case, since what has changed is something outside the demo-graphic realm, you might have to use the '-B' option of make:

+    $ make -B

+This should rebuild everything.

+Alternatively, you can go edit some of the files to let make know they need to be rebuilt.
 Add a space and remove it or something like that.
 Dumb, but effective, like a lot of computing practice.

 To run a MinVR application, you'll need to set the MINVR_ROOT environment variable, and specify a configuration file.
 There are